A NSW Government website

 Go to estuary report cards to find out what each grade means, read our sampling, data analysis and reporting protocols, and find out how we calculate these grades.

 We have monitored water quality in Fairy Creek since 2007.
-This table shows the water quality grades for this estuary over that time.
+This table shows water quality grades for the most recent 7 sampling seasons.
+Previous water quality data is available at NSW Estuary Water Quality Data Compilation: 2007–2020.

 Physical characteristics